Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Computational design

 Alternatively, one could express the effective strain as a function of the effective stress with the following effective material tensor:

-where $E_i$ and $\nu_{ij}$ denote the homogenized Young moduli and Poisson's ratios respectively.
-In order to simplify the notation, we will drop the $H$ superscript.
+where $E_i$ denote the homogenised Young moduli, $\nu_{ij}$ denote the Poisson's ratios and $G$ denotes the homogenised shear modulus.
 Let us further remark, that by symmetry of the elastic compliance matrix, the following ratios have to be equal: